bollu/bollu.github.io/README.txt

 > What does form explain?
 Does form explain?

+#### Tactical Formalism: A Response to Caroline Levine

+> For some time now, a knee-jerk contempt for
+>  formal inquiry as such has, in its own turn, become as firmly established
+>  within programs of advanced training as the dogma of formalism used
+>  to be.

+Triumphant antiformalism has to answer, besides, for a more serious dereliction: the enervation of literary close reading in critical practice.
+A review of the habits of literary analysis that have prevailed during the last academic generation or so reveals widespread atrophy of a disused set of critica

 # The Gradual Guarantees

 - Says that static and dynamic type systems match up, and thus